What is trust money?

 The Legal Profession Uniform Law (NSW) and the Legal Profession Uniform General Rules 2015 govern how a law practice handles trust money.
 The law practices must:

-- deposit trust money to a general trust account maintained with an authorised deposit-taking institutions in NSW, such as a bank, building society or credit union
+- deposit trust money to a general trust account maintained with an authorised deposit-taking institution in NSW, such as a bank, building society or credit union

 - disburse trust money only as directed by the person on whose behalf it is held